1031-Systems/1031_Delivery/README.md

 will support a variety of users in their quest for fun.

 Security is always an iffy thing.
 Some people may be worried that this software will attack their system.
-To assuage your concerns, note that on linux and MacOS, nothing is run at root level and all installations of Python modules and such are done in a virtual environment in the install directory.
+To assuage your concerns, note that on all systems nothing is run at root level and all installations of Python modules and such are done in a virtual environment in the install directory.
 Perusal of the uninstall script will show you that merely deleting the desktop icons that refer to the installation directory and the directory itself is all that is needed to completely remove all traces of our code.
 If you are more experienced, you can peruse the install script to see the same thing.
-However, on Windows there is one step that requires Administrator privileges, making a symbolic link.
-That is in a small batch file and you may peruse that to feel comfortable that all it does is make that symbolic link.

 The term animation used often throughout the documentation generally refers to a pair of files, one containing a comma-separated-values file of action